jackkershaw/my-coding-progress/src/progress.md

 # My Coding Progress

+Keeping track of my journey learning to code, from October 2022 - Now.
+Hope this can provide a loose guide, or inspire other learners.

 ## Timeline 14th October 2022 - Present

 - 14th October: done [Setting up a web page](https://oliverjam.es/blog/complete-guide-to-making-web-pages/)